 Paying for college isn’t cheap!
-And the truth is, no matter how valuable your education is, you don’t want to spend yours struggling with debt to earn a degree.
+And the truth is, no matter how valuable your education is, you don’t want to spend yours struggling with debt to earn a degree or an online MBA.
 That’s why we’ve compiled a ton of resources to help you make your way through school in a very affordable way.
 Below, we’ve provided scholarship listings, other financial aid sources, and information about ways to obtain financial aid.
 It’s likely that you already qualify for money to help you through school, but the trick is connecting you with the right opportunities.

 Take a look through the listings sorted by various important factors, and check out the special rates and offers we’ve managed to negotiate with some top-end schools and student-support organizations.
 You don’t need to sell your soul to make it through school!

 Other Financial Resources

 Higher Education is an investment, the most worthwile investment with the greatest return you will ever make.
 As with any investment there is an upfront cost, with education it is tuition and other expenses associated with earning a degree.
 The age old question is how is one to pay for higher education?

 The first thing to determine is exactly what is the school of your choice going to cost you personally.
 There are community colleges where the cost to be a full-time student for the whole year is only a few thousand dollars.
 At the other end of the spectrum is Ivy league Law Schools, where tuition can exceed $50,000, and total cost for the year is listed at just under $70,000.